 In the evening, I moved forward 20 years in production, and back two centuries in subject, to the founding of the USA, and the incomparable musical Hamilton, undoubtedly the best musical I have ever seen.
 (Buy the Cast Recording, buy the Mixtape, see the show in New York or London if you can, I cannot emphasise this enough.)

 If you don’t know about Hamilton, I can only assume you have been living under a log.
 But to summarise, it follows the life and fortunes of Alexander Hamilton.
-Hamilton, the orphaned son of a mixed-race relationship, who was born in the Caribbean and emigrated to what would become the USA, and rose to become the fledgling nation’s first treasury secretary and a key figure among the American founding fathers.
+Hamilton, the orphaned son of a mixed-race relationship, was born in the Caribbean, emigrated to what would become the USA, and rose to become the fledgling nation’s first treasury secretary and a key figure among the American founding fathers.
 His rise was truly meteoric, and owed a great deal both to his towering intellect (shared with The West Wing’s President Bartlet), and his remarkable ambition.

 Hamilton also, like President Bartlet, recognises that decisions are made by those who show up, and takes the decision to prioritise serving the nation, even when it comes at a cost to his relationships.
 He pushes through a plan for a new central bank, though it means abandoning his family.
 He longs to fight in the American War of Independence, despite the wishes of his wife.
 He endorses his enemy, over an old friend who he believes lacks the principles needed to lead the country.